 This paper received the journal’s Award for Outstanding Scholarly Contribution to Gerontological Nursing Practice in 2018.

 The pilot was made possible by a bequest from Anne Dawborn.
-It led to the founding of the Arts Health organsiation, Inscape Tasmania, still going today.
+It led to the founding of the Arts Health organisation, Inscape Tasmania, still going today.

 Inscape has since developed its programs to meet the needs of patients and staff throughout the entire hospital.
 A team of musicians and artists are contracted for artist residencies, sessional work offering music and artmaking at the bedside, illustrative work capturing patient’s stories and public musical performances.